Rowan-Cabarrus to help create the Better Jobs for Better Lives in Rowan County program

 - Increasing access to and participation in employability-building activities for all Rowan residents.

-s to solve community barriers to workforce participation and success.
+- Building stronger networks to solve community barriers to workforce participation and success.

 - Raising wages of Rowan workforce through skill development and access to better jobs.